-1. The faculty of the departments in the social science areas offer a Master of Arts degree in social sciences, with areas of concentration in anthropology, economics, geography, history, political science, sociology, and interdisciplinary Social Science such as; urban planning, area studies, transportation, and environment.
-For information concerning an interdisciplinary concentration, contact the Department of Political Science.

-2. The purpose of the degree is to develop scholarship in depth in one of the areas of the social sciences.
-The program may be designed for use as a terminal degree or as a foundation for doctoral study.

-3. A minimum of twenty-four hours must be earned in the area of concentration.

-4. The major in the social sciences must take ID 600, Introduction to Graduate Study, 3 hours, or the departmental substitution for this course, during his first quarter in residence.

-5. Each student's program is worked out individually in conference with his adviser.

-6. By permission of the department, a student may submit a thesis as a part of his work.

-7. A comprehensive examination is given.
+- 1. The faculty of the departments in the social science areas offer a Master of Arts degree in social sciences, with areas of concentration in anthropology, economics, geography, history, political science1, sociology, and interdisciplinary Social Science such as; urban planning; area studies, transportation, and environment.
+For information concerning an interdisciplinary concentration, contact the Department of Political Science. - 2.
+The purpose of the degree is to develop scholarship in depth in one of the areas of the social sciences.
+The program may be designed for use as a terminal degree or as a foundation for doctoral study. - 3.
+A minimum of twenty-four hours must be earned in the area of concentration. - 4.
+The major in the social sciences must take ID 600, Introduction to Graduate Study, 3 hours, or the departmental substitution for this course, during his or her first quarter in residence. - 5.
+Each student's program is worked out individually in conference with his or her adviser. - 6.
+By permission of the department, a student may submit a thesis as a part of his or her work. - 7.
+A comprehensive examination is given.

-The student should consult the chairman of the department in regard to this degree.